 - Salt, pepper, and Vegeta to taste

-- Drain the beans you have soaked overnight, rinse and drain again.
+- When you are ready to prepare this recipe, drain the beans, rinse them, and drain again.
 Place in a large pot and add 12 cups fresh cold water.
-Bring to a boil, reduce heat to a simmer and skim off any foam that rises to the surface.
+Bring to a boil, reduce heat to a simmer, and skim off any foam that rises to the surface.

 - Add garlic, onion, smoked sausage of choice, smoked ribs or meaty smoked ham hocks, bay leaf, salt, pepper and Vegeta seasoning powder to taste.

 - Return to a boil, reduce heat, and simmer, partially covered, for 2 to 3 hours or until beans and meat are tender.
 Add water as needed, while cooking, stirring occasionally.